-How to Register the Copyright for Your Book
+How to Register the Copyright for Your Book or Manuscript

 When you create an intellectual property, such as a book, a written article or other types of works of authorship, that work is yours.
 You own the copyright, which gives you the right to use the work any way you want.
 No one else may use the work without your permission.